DMackRus/TrajOptKP/README.md

 ![](media/derivative_interpolation.png)

 There are four key-point methods implemented in this repository.
+Code for these key-point methods can be found in [optimiser.cpp](https://github.com/DMackRus/TrajOptKP/tree/main/src/optimiser).

 ### Set-interval
 The Set-interval method has one parameter (minN)